-I have presented papers at international conferences and devised and facilitated continuing professional development (CPD) workshops and seminars hosted by Confer and Nscience UK on attachment and trauma; violent attachments; attachment theory and relational psychoanalysis; sexuality in the consulting room; memory, trauma and dissociation; and on a contemporary perspective on the internal world and the process of change.
-These events have been presented to counsellors, social workers, therapists, clinical psychologists and psychiatrists and initially were accredited by the Register of Trauma Specialists.
+I have presented papers at international conferences and devised and facilitated continuing professional development (CPD) workshops, seminars and webinars hosted by Confer and Nscience UK on attachment and trauma; violent attachments; attachment theory and relational psychoanalysis; sexuality in the consulting room; memory, trauma and dissociation; and on a contemporary perspective on the internal world and the process of change.
+These events have been presented to counsellors, social workers, therapists, clinical psychologists and psychiatrists.

 I am also the author of a number of book chapters and journal articles published in this country and translated for publication abroad on the topics of trauma, relationship violence and abuse, attachment issues, and the 'relational challenges of sexuality in the consulting room'.
 With regard to the latter article, this was published in the British Journal of Psychotherapy in 2013.
 It was subsequently identified by Psychology Progress as being a key research paper of major importance in the psychology field and listed on their website.
 To view the listing, follow this link: http://psychologyprogress.com/moments-of-meeting-the-relational-challenges-of-sexuality-in-the-consulting-room/

 More generally, I am on the editorial board of Psychoanalytic Inquiry.
-In this capacity, I am currently in the process of editing a special issue of this journal.
+In this capacity, I recently edited a special issue of this journal, which will be published in 2017.
 The theme of this issue is the creative use of attachment theory and research in clinical practice.
-The special issue will consist of articles by renowned clinicians and authors who are intimately conversant with attachment theory and research, including Christopher Clulow, Morris Eagle, Peter Fonagy and Chloe Campbell, Jeremy Holmes, Giovanni Liotti, Stephen Seligman, and Paul Wachtel.
+The special issue consists of articles by renowned clinicians and authors who are intimately conversant with attachment theory and research, including Christopher Clulow, Morris Eagle, Peter Fonagy and Chloe Campbell, Jeremy Holmes, Giovanni Liotti, Stephen Seligman, and Paul Wachtel.